- Research project linking bioenergy crop growth with technology options for logistics, pre-processing and final use as heat, power or transport fuel

 Led by E4Tech with Agra Ceas Consulting, EDF, Eifer, this project was delivered by a consortium from academia and industry, with Forest Research, Imperial College London, Rothamstead Research and The University of Southampton

-This project has developed a spatial model that links bioenergy crop production with the technology options required for logistics, pre-processing and final use as heat, power or transport fuel.
+This project developed a spatial model that links bioenergy crop production with the technology options required for logistics, pre-processing and final use as heat, power or transport fuel.

-It has developed a value chain optimisation framework and has looked at the economic and carbon impact of sustainably developing UK biomass resources whilst converting these to various energy vectors.
-It has also analysed the relevant agronomic, techno-economic and geographic factors associated with the cultivation, collection, processing, transmission and utilisation of biomass.
+It developed a value chain optimisation framework and looked at the economic and carbon impact of sustainably developing UK biomass resources whilst converting these to various energy vectors.
+It also analysed the relevant agronomic, techno-economic and geographic factors associated with the cultivation, collection, processing, transmission and utilisation of biomass.